NonnyH/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that removes common specified letters
+Script that reverses its input